rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 #### Advices
-These observations should make you want to think about your data layout.
-In particular, **you should organize your data so that neighboring threads are working on neighboring data**.
-This means that there is not one universal answer on which storage is better for a dense matrix, row-major or column-major.
-If you are doing matrix-vector product, sure, row-major is better as it will be more cache friendly and coalescing.
-If you do matrix-transpose-vector product, you want column-major.
-In the same way, there is no universal answer to the debate Array of Structure vs. Structure of Array.
-It all depends on what you will be doing with your data, how you will iterate over it.
-In other words, **match your data layout with your iteration layout**.
-You will hear people say things like *"LayoutLeft (column-major) is best on GPU, LayoutRight (row-major) is best on CPU"*.
-This is **not** a general truth.<!--- It might be the case for specific codes that work on arrays of specific size, for instance `A[M][N]` with $M\gg N$ and a specific type of operations on it.
-But this cannot be taught as a generality  ---> Let's look at an example:

-Consider a matrix `A` of size, `NxN` and the following two kernels:

-1. compute `col`, a vector of `N` elements defined as the sum of each columns of `A`, by assigning each column to a thread,
+These observations should make you want to think about layouts when dealing with data that is two-dimensional, or more.
+What layout should you choose?
+LayoutLeft (column-major) or LayoutRight (row-major)?
+The answer depends on how you parallelized your kernel.
+In particular,

+- **You should organize your data so that neighboring threads (within a warp) are performing memory requests on coalescing data**.
+This allows to reduce the amount of global memory requests, as seen above.

+Let's look at two ways to practically apply this advice:

+- Considering we are working with a 2D matrix of dimension `M`,`N`.
+If the operation is parallelized along the rows of the matrix (`threadIdx.x` ranging in `[0,M-1]`) `A` should be LayoutLeft (column-major).
+Alternatively, if the operation is parallelized along the columns of the matrix (`threadIdx.x` ranging in `[0,N-1]`) `A` should be LayoutRight (row-major).
+- When seeing a memory access in your kernel e.g. `A(i,j)`, ask yourself: *which element is the next thread accessing?*
+  - Is it `A(i+1,j)`?
+If so, the operation is parallelized along the rows of the matrix (`threadIdx.x=i` ranging in `[0,M-1]`) `A` should be LayoutLeft (column-major).
+  - Is it `A(i,j+1)`?
+If so, the operation is parallelized along the columns of the matrix (`threadIdx.x=j` ranging in `[0,N-1]`) `A` should be LayoutRight (row-major).

-2. compute `row`, a vector of `N` elements defined as the sum of each rows of `A`, by assigning each row to a thread.
+Let's consider the operation of computing `row`, a vector of `N` elements defined as the sum of each row of `A`, by assigning each row to a thread.
+In [sample-3.cpp](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-3.cpp), we perform this operation on both a LayoutLeft and a LayoutRight Kokkos View:

-**Note:** This is quite a bad way to parallelize this computation.

-For kernel 1, storing `A` as column-major is better.
-Each thread is accessing a column which is a coalesced memory segment.
-If one uses row-major storage, we can expect terrible performance.
-The opposite argument applies for kernel 2.
-It will be fast for LayoutRight storage, and slow for LayoutLeft.
-In [sample-3.cpp](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-3.cpp), we perform kernels 1 on both a LayoutLeft and a LayoutRight Kokkos View:

 ```c++
 int N = 10000;